UbiquityRobotics/learn/introduction.markdown

 **The workstation must have WiFi capability.**  Most laptops do, many desktops don't.

 You need a workstation to control the robot.
-In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS. <!--- ("16.04" stands for "2016, April" and "LTS" denotes "Long Term Support" which means 5 years.) ---> Ubiquity Robotics supports only this release because this is a mainstream release of the most popular Linux variant.
-ROS itself is written on top of Ubuntu Linux.
+In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.
+Ubiquity Robotics supports only this release because this is a mainstream release of the most popular Linux variant.
+ROS itself is written on top of Ubuntu Linux and its really where ROS runs best.

 <!--- *{ Wayne: I think we need to describe what WiFi capability "means".
 Maybe something like, the workstation needs
 the ability to connected to a WiFi access point, such as a small office/home office.
 I'll let you wordsmith this. }*